Glossary

 Identity

 The irreducible self-sameness of reality.
 The whole equals itself: 0 = 0.
-The ground from which all structure flows.
+The ground identical with every structure it expresses.
 Pure being, defined by deterministic harmonic structure.

 Invariants